ethan-nelson/quickbeam_tools/README.md

-# quickbeam_readers
+# quickbeam_tools
-Multiple readers for QuickBeam output.
+Multiple readers and tools for QuickBeam output.
 When possible, structures are used in the output.

 To be uploaded:
 * FORTRAN